The Repository pattern in Go: a painless way to simplify your service logic

 And just to remind – you can also run the application with one command and find the entire source code on GitHub!

-Do you think that it’s helpful in your application?
-Are you already using a repository pattern differently?
+Do you think this is helpful in your application?
+Are you already using the repository pattern differently?
 Let us know in the comments!